 - Do they want to get checked out medically?

-- Do they want to speak with a member of NYU public safety?
+- Do they want to speak with a member of NYU Campus Safety?

 - Do they want to speak with a counselor over the phone?
 The Wellness Exchange is confidential and available 24/7 at (212) 443-9999.

-NOTE: Members of the NYU community can speak with a counselor over the phone confidentially, and are not obligated to report the incident to Public Safety or commit to counseling.
+NOTE: Members of the NYU community can speak with a counselor over the phone confidentially, and are not obligated to report the incident to Campus Safety or commit to counseling.

 Tips for helping someone who has experienced sexual assault or relationship violence